kevinrjones/actionit/servers/spring/actionit-spring-steps/Spring-Security-5/readme.md

 Logout now works.

-Loging and registration forms do no enable 'submit' unless the form is valid.
+Login and registration forms do no enable 'submit' unless the form is valid.

 Spring app also validates user registration